Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Results

 \subsection{Approximating the Expert}

-As discussed in Section \ref{sec:intro}, imitation learning is used to approximate the expert policy with a neural network which is much faster than the expert.
-Figures \ref{fig:primal_gap}, \ref{fig:survival}, and \ref{fig:gap_ablation} show the joint effect of the learned policy's approximation quality and its speed on its performance.
-Here we evaluate the approximation error independently of speed.
-Figure \ref{fig:gap_by_step} shows the average primal gap as a function of the number of LNS steps for the expert policy, Neural Neighborhood Selection, and Random Neighborhood Selection, all initialized with an assignment computed using Neural Diving.
+Figure \ref{fig:gap_by_step} shows the average primal gap as a function of the number of LNS steps for the expert policy, Neural Neighborhood Selection, and Random Neighborhood Selection, all initialized with the same assignment computed using Neural Diving.
+This allows comparing the quality of the policies independently of their speed.
 For brevity we include only two representative datasets.
 The average primal gap is computed on a subset of the validation set.
 On both datasets the expert reduces the gap in the fewest steps, confirming its effectiveness as an imitation target.
 NNS learns to approximate it well enough to outperform RNS, which shows that imitation learning is a viable approach for the neighborhood selection task.
 Figure \ref{fig:gap_by_step} also shows that there is more room for the learned policy to approximate the expert better.
 Improving the learned policy's approximation while maintaining its speed can lead to even better average primal gap.